Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/mcp/index.md

 description: The most efficient way of managing what we do
 date: 2017-08-14
 redirect_from: /acs-aem-commons/features/mcp.html
-feature-tags: backend-dev content-migration
+feature-tags: aem-65 aem-cs
+initial-release: 3.10.0
 last-updated-release: 4.3.4
-initial-release: 3.10.0
 ---

 ## Introduction